isntlee/Mimir/README.md

 ## Features:

 **Management command**
-- A utility command to trigger scaPy text processing.
-To run this management command, add below to terminal:
+- A utility command to trigger spaCy text processing.
+To run this command, add below to terminal:

     ```
     python manage.py interesting_words
     ```

  **Adaptive data folder**
-- Data folder, where text files are read/processed.
+- Data folder, where text files are read/processed from.
 Add manually, see location:

     ```
     mimir\data\text_data